 Brief: The A-10 "Warthog" is a specialized CAS aircraft tasked with interdiction, Forward Air Controller-Airborne (FAC-A), CSAR, and Strike Control & Reconnaissance.
-It combines a heavy, diverse weapons load with low-level maneuverability, a large combat radius, and long loiter time over the battlefield.
-The A-10 is capable of carrying up to 16,000 lb of ordnance in addition to its 30 mm cannon which can destroy heavy armor while protecting the pilot in a titanium-armored cockpit.
+It combines a heavy, diverse weapons load with low-level maneuverability, a large combat radius, and long loiter time.
+The A-10 is capable of carrying up to 16,000 lb of ordnance in addition to its 30 mm cannon which can destroy heavy armor while the pilot is protected by a titanium-armored cockpit.
 The prototype YA-10A first flew on May 10, 1972, wining USAF's A-X competition for a new attack aircraft.
-The A-10A development aircraft first flew Feb.
+The A-10A development aircraft first flew on Feb.
 15, 1975, and A-10As were delivered between October 1975 and March 1984.
-USAF declared IOC in October 1977.
+USAF declared A-10A IOC in October 1977.
 The fleet was modernized under the Precision Engagement Program, resulting in the A-10C which first flew at Eglin in 2005.
-The A-10C adds color cockpit MFDs, a Helmet Mounted Cueing System (HMCS), hands-on throttle and stick, digital stores management, improved fire-control, GPS-guided weapons, Litening/Sniper pods, advanced data links, and integrated sensors.
+The A-10C adds color cockpit MFDs, a Helmet Mounted Cueing System (HMCS), handson throttle and stick, digital stores management, improved fire-control, GPS-guided weapons, Litening/Sniper pods, advanced data links, and integrated sensors.
 The A-10C debuted in combat during Iraqi Freedom in 2007.
-With NVGs and targeting pods, the A-10C can operate under 1,000-ft ceilings at night.
-The Operational Flight Program (OFP) continuously updates the A-10's software to integrate advanced weapons and add situational awareness, targeting, navigation, comms, and cyber security improvements.
-Ongoing mods include HMCS improvements, cockpit display replacement to eliminate analog instruments and add hi-resolution target tracking, SDB-1 integration, directional audio threat cueing, ARC-210 UHF/ VHF comm modernization, and Ethernet to enable EW upgrades.
-An initial 173 aircraft were re-winged, and Boeing received a follow-on contract to re-wing up to 112 additional aircraft through FY30.
-USAF plans to retain the fleet through 2030 or beyond, and Congress denied the Air Force's request to retire 44 airframes in FY21.
+With NVGs and targeting pods, the A-10C can operate under ceilings as low as 1,000-ft including at night.
+The Operational Flight Program (OFP) continuously updates the A-10's systems and software and OFP Suite 11 is planned for fielding in FY22.
+USAF plans to cut the fleet to 218 aircraft and upgrade the remaining fleet for service through 2030 or beyond.
+Upgrades include replacing primary cockpit instruments with a high-resolution digital glass display, adding directional audio threat cueing, modernizing ARC-210 UHF/ VHF comms, adding Ethernet, and integrating Small Diameter Bomb I. Fleetwide re-winging is key to the aircraft's longevity and a total 218 aircraft are slated for retrofit through FY30.
+Congress denied the Air Force's request to retire A-10s in FY21 as well as a request to cut 42 aircraft in FY22.